-We really don’t know their names, because the Bible doesn’t tell us.
+We really don’t know the names of the magi because the Bible doesn’t tell us.
+In fact, the Bible is silent on how many wise men visited Jesus.
 However, tradition has it that the wise men who came to seek and honor the infant Jesus were named Gaspar, Balthasar, and Melchior.

 >> Discover how you can find Him today!